 - Carers should be involved, educated and supported to care for their loved ones in the ways they choose.
 Information is critical - whether medical, financial or on bereavement support.

-The Qualities and Outcomes Framework (QOF) for 2014-15 has also included two indicators for palliative care (each worth three points), requiring a practice to have:
+The Qualities and Outcomes Framework (QOF) over recent years has also included indicators relevant for palliative care for example, requiring a practice to have:

 - A complete register of all patients in need of palliative care or support, irrespective of age.

 - Regular (at least three-monthly) multidisciplinary case review meetings where all patients on the palliative care register are discussed.